General-code/TIL/README.md

     return a - b;
     }
 ```
-- **Function expression** doesn't allow to use the function before the expression
+- **Function expression** doesn't allow to use the function before the initialization.
+(This is also hoisted but I will talke the principle of hoisting and TDM later)
   - **In javascript function is actually just a value** so it's possible to assign it into a variable.
 ```javascript
    const cal2 = function (a,b){